-The Headmistress must:
+The Headmistress and Head of Prep must:

-- Ensure staff are appropriately trained and capable of carrying out the roles and duties assigned to them in educational visits and off-site activities; - Ensure all visits and off-site activities have appropriate and clearly articulated learning outcomes; - Approve all visits and activities, based on recognised best practice and the School's policy; - Ensure off-site activities and visits are led by competent staff who are suitably experienced to assess the risks, manage the activity and manage the particular group of pupils; - Check that the staffing ratio is appropriate for each visit (see Appendix 5 for details of ratios); - Ensure visit leaders have access to a planning checklist, based on the National Guidance (see Appendix 4); - Check that risks have been assessed, significant risks recorded and suitable control measures are in place; - Monitor educational visits and off-site activities and provide a regular report to the Governing Body about the activities which are planned and which have taken place.
+- Ensure staff are appropriately trained and capable of carrying out the roles and duties assigned to them in educational visits and off-site activities; - Ensure all visits and off-site activities have appropriate and clearly articulated learning outcomes; - Approve all visits and activities, based on recognised best practice and the School's policy; - Ensure off-site activities and visits are led by competent staff who are suitably experienced to assess the risks, manage the activity and manage the particular group of pupils; - Check that the staffing ratio is appropriate for each visit (see Appendix 3 for details of ratios); - Ensure visit leaders have access to a planning checklist, based on the National Guidance (see Appendix 2); - Check that risks have been assessed, significant risks recorded and suitable control measures are in place; - Monitor educational visits and off-site activities and provide a regular report to the Governing Body about the activities which are planned and which have taken place.

 In order to carry out the above responsibilities effectively the Headmistress may delegate specified tasks to a suitably-experienced and competent Educational Visits Co-ordinator (EVC).
 The EVC is responsible for carrying out agreed tasks.
-The School currently has two EVCs: Mr John Craze, Head of Co-Curricular and Outdoor Education, is EVC for the Senior School, and Mrs Katie Hinks, Head of Prep, is EVC for the Prep School.